Call me arrogant, but I know I could write a plan that would fix the biggest problems in the world.

 Which makes me conclude we are not here to fix the world.

-I've learned to realize that the problems in the world are here to force us to learn and grow and adapt to fix ourselves.
+I finally realized that the problems in the world are here to force us to learn and grow and adapt to fix ourselves.
 Me, I can handle.
 It's a fulltime job for sure, but I'm up for it.
 I can create and destroy and fix my own world all day long.
 Just as long as that involves me and my thoughts and my feelings and my actions.

 You I can't fix.
 That's not my job.